biojs/edu/series/101/40_visualization_basic.md

 There is a JavaScript development enviroment in the browser which support `require`.

 * Open [`requirebin.com`](requirebin.com)
-* Paste these eleven lines
+* Paste the 11 lines
 * Add (as a new line) on the bottom `vis()`
 * Hit __Rebuild__